Making AI Make Sense

 Artifact

-Constraint Review
+Constraint review

 Artifact

-Decision Packet
+Decision brief

-Teams usually use Frame to
+People usually use this service to

 • Compare one workflow candidate against another before approving next-step spend